-2. Since the eucharistic gathering is the eixcov ("image") of Christ, so also is the bishop, as its head, the eixcov of Christ.
+is the bishop, as its head, the eixcov of Christ.
 The identification of the church with Christ is the basis for Zizioulas's understanding of the episcopal office.
-At the eucharistic celebration.
+At the eucharistic celebration,

 The presiding head of the community is to be viewed as the image of Christ by virtue of the fact that he does visibly what the Head, Christ himself, does invisibly . . .
 This presiding head thus himself acquires the prerogatives belonging to Christ.